visiotec/vtec_ros/README.md

 * **`tracking`** ([vtec_tracker/TrackingResult])

-   Information about the tracking.
-Includes the estimated homography and the photometric parameters.
+   Information about the tracking, including the estimated homography and the quality score.

 #### Parameters